datalad/datalad-container/README.md

       hello-cmd
           Short description of the command

-To start implementing your own extension module, fork this project and adjust as necessary.
+To start implementing your own extension, fork this project and adjust as necessary.
 The comments in [setup.py](setup.py) and [__init__.py](datalad_helloworld/__init__.py) illustrate the purpose of the various aspects of a command implementation and the setup of an extension package.